pippinbarr/v-r-4-99/process/curation.md

 * Installed exactly one asset, which was T-Rex Model.
 There turned out to be five prefabs in different sizes and textures, so they're in a circle around the plinth.
 More and more I find I'm reaching for interesting ways to stage the models to avoid things feeling ultra-repetitive, but I kind of wonder if that's a good idea.
 In this instance I thought it would be interesting to have to walk into the centre to see them.
 I also for the moment haven't linked up the animation controller to show every animation state, they're just idling, swinging their tails, which is quite nice.

+## 19-07-2021 20:32

+* Managed to get "Tyrannosaurus rex dinosaur" installed.
+It's quite old (2015) and uses the legacy animation system and was set to default to "stand still" which is no animation at all.
+Had to load their scene and try to figure out a bit of how to make it play any animation, but did get the idle animation going, which matches the previous T-Rex.
+* It's pretty underwhelming overall?
+But it's totally fine.
+I think there's merit to comparing the two across their year, animation, texturing, etc. There's a funny thing there where there are "more" prefabs of the other t-rex, so is it more valuable?
+Technically yes?
+More textures, more content... value value

 ---